ensBy Michael Rossman, Co-Founder – https://EnergyBillKill.com

 The great news is that energy efficiency, renewable energy and a zero-carbon footprint is now a commercially viable way towards a Zero Carbon economy.

-You can read my blog on UK’s energy companies and renewable supplier here.
-EnergyBillKill enables our customers to switch into renewables which are increasingly cheaper.
+You can read our blog on UK’s 100% renewable energy suppliers here.
+EnergyBillKill enables our customers to switch to renewables which are increasingly cheaper.
 We are observing that the difference between ‘brown’ energy and ‘green energy’ can be in the hundreds of pounds rather than thousands for small businesses.
 We do not preach at EnergyBillKill, but we do hope that more businesses choose green and renewable energy supply options.

 We often hear about Tesla.
 Its charismatic found is dominating airwaves as well as the internet.
 The sexy Teslas are the toy to have if one is trendy and wants to advertise one’s credentials.